top of page

 Mirza Abdul-Hadi Khan of Bokhara.
 “The Way of the Sufi”.
 Idries Shah. p.
 264

-I am quite inclined to consider Quaternity Chess as one of the possible gifts given by a teacher to his community, for reasons that will eventually be understood in a not too distant future.
-As in the following story:
+I am quite inclined to consider Quaternity as one of the possible gifts given by a teacher to his community—one whose true significance will become clearer in the not-too-distant future.
+Much like in the following story…

 The Wandering Baba